Updated on September 28th, 2022 by Quinn Mohammed

 Competitive Advantages & Recession Performance

 Still, the wide range of applications of its adhesives provides some diversification.
-For example, during the pandemic, strong growth in demand for health and hygiene products had mostly offset the decrease in the demand for adhesives in other categories.
-Now, year-to-date, as of Q3 2022, all operating segments are growing year-over-year.
+For example, during the pandemic, strong growth in the demand for health and hygiene products mostly offset the decrease in the demand for adhesives in other categories.
+As a result, earnings per share dipped only 3% in 2020, an admirable performance for an industrial company.

 Moreover, H.B.
-Fuller is the #1 or #2 player in most of its markets, and thus it can endure a downturn more readily than its small competitor, thanks to its economies of scale.
-It is also worth noting that its top 10 customers comprise a relatively small amount of its revenue, and thus the company has limited risk from any specific customer.
+Fuller is the #1 or #2 player in most of its markets, and thus, it can endure a downturn more readily than its small competitors, thanks to its economies of scale.
+It is also worth noting that its top 10 customers comprise a relatively small amount of its revenue, and thus, the company has limited risk from any specific customer.

 Source: Investor Presentation